 Conflict of Interest

 Colonial Williamsburg strives to conduct its activities in accordance with the highest ethical standards.
 Maintenance of these high standards is essential to assure proper conduct of Colonial Williamsburg’s programs and business operations and to maintain and promote public confidence in Colonial Williamsburg.
-Board members, employees, and volunteers will abide by these standards and avoid any activity that may place their personal, business, financial interests or loyalties in conflict with the interests of Colonial Williamsburg.
+Board members, employees, and volunteers will abide by these standards and avoid any activity, including collecting, that may place their personal, business, financial interests or loyalties in conflict with the interests of Colonial Williamsburg.

 Colonial Williamsburg promotes a work environment that values respect, fairness, and integrity.
 It intends that its policies will be fair and will establish clear expectations.
 Colonial Williamsburg values and promotes diversity and inclusion in its workforce.
 It complies with state and federal EEO laws and provides equal opportunities for all persons regardless of race, color, national origin, gender, gender identity, sexual orientation, age, disability, religion, veteran status or other traits or characteristics protected by Virginia or federal law.
 Colonial Williamsburg values open communication; employees are encouraged to use the toll free Compliance Line or SilentWhistle website to report suspected fraud and abuse or a violation of this Code of Ethics or applicable law.
 Employees are also encouraged to make good faith complaints of discrimination or illegal harassment, and to speak to a member of management or human resources if experiencing difficulties or concerns about work.
 Managers will act on or get help with employee issues involving company practices or policy, safety, or the law.
 Colonial Williamsburg will not retaliate in any way against an employee who makes a complaint in good faith.

 Colonial Williamsburg is committed to providing the highest quality programs, products, and services.
 It strives to provide program content that is accurate, clear, and informed and products and services that support its mission.
 To enhance its effectiveness, Colonial Williamsburg, in compliance with established policies, will promote inclusiveness and diversity in its hiring, retention, training, job assignments, promotions, compensation, discipline, board recruitment efforts, and programming.

 Colonial Williamsburg will manage its funds responsibly and prudently by: